apache/ignite/assembly/libs/readme.txt

 - gridgain-email (for email alerts)
 - gridgain-aop (for AOP-based grid-enabling)

-For example, if you want to configure GridGain nodes via Spring, add 'gridgain-spring' module like this:
+For example, if you want to use GridGain Spring-based configuration, you should add 'gridgain-spring' module like this:

 <project xmlns="http://maven.apache.org/POM/4.0.0"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"